John Bindon: Acting and associations

-Bindon had a violent temper and a naturally intimidating personality.
-He was accused of running a protection racket in west London, targeting pubs, restaurants and cafés.
-There were also suggestions of connections to the Richardson Gang and the Kray twins, who supported his control of west London, as well as rivalries with gangs from south London.
-The south London rivalries were suggested to have contributed to his bankruptcy, when he accrued drug debts.
-The extent of his involvement in the English underworld has not been reliably established.

 Bindon's best known film roles were his appearance in Get Carter (1971) and the Who's film Quadrophenia (1979) as a drug dealer.
 He also appeared in television series such as Public Eye, The Gold Robbers, Department S, Dixon of Dock Green, Z-Cars, Paul Temple, Special Branch, Softly, Softly: Taskforce and Hazell playing out his usual tough-guy roles.
 Despite a productive film and television career, Bindon felt he needed a break from acting, and went into organising security.
 It was to be a move which would have disastrous personal and financial consequences.